 Read also:

 Step 4.
 Save your changes and exit the UEFI/BIOS settings after selecting the proper EFI file.
-Your system should attempt to boot using the manually chosen EFI file.
+Your system should then attempt to boot using the manually chosen EFI file.

 UEFI vs. BIOS: What's the Difference and How to Choose